Inside or outside sales? It's often argued these two strategies are at odds with one another.

 Sales rep connects with prospects, leads, and clients using digital channels.

 Focuses on acquiring leads.

 Finally, when choosing a sales organizational structure, you'll always be at the whim of your customer.
 How do your customers prefer to be contacted?
 How do they allow you to close a deal?
 Can you close a $1m deal over the phone?
 Only your customer can decide that.

 I don't believe there's a specific vertical, industry, or product where a field sales model is indispensable.
 Sure, there are industries that have a field sales model.
 But, this doesn't mean it's the optimal sales model in the current market.

 The buyer of today is becoming more digitally savvy.
 As they're purchasing more goods for personal use on Amazon and other websites, they'll naturally expect this model to work seamlessly in the B2B environment as well.

 You must be ready to meet them with a solid digital sales model — and this means including inside sellers on your team.

 There really is no manual when it comes to inside and outside sales.
-Companies are trying different models, testing different organizational structures and making sure they find the right fit for their product, their buyer, and their market.
+Companies are trying different models, testing various organizational structures to make sure they find the right fit for their product, buyer, and market.
 Find what's right for you.